ceterumnet/octopress/source/_posts/2012-03-15-security-on-rails-is-beta-slash.markdown

 comments: true
 categories:
 ---
-Our book is now available as a Pragmatic Bookshelf Beta - Security on Rails
+Our book is now available as a Pragmatic Bookshelf Beta - <a href="http://pragprog.com/book/fr_secure/security-on-rails">Security on Rails</a>